punyanaguboyina/Zerion/README.md

 Microsoft Edge browser version: 38.14393.1066.0

 # Running the tests
-1. Pull code to local machine.
+1. Create a folder and copy code into that folder.
 2. Open Command Prompt
 3. Change directory to where pom.xml file is located on your local machine.
 4. mvn clean install